-Cystoscopy is a test to look at the inside of your bladder using a thin, flexible tube called a cystoscope.
+A cystoscopy is a test to look at the inside of your bladder and tube that carries urine from your bladder out of your body (urethra).
+It uses a thin tube called a cystoscope.

 If necessary, the doctor can pass small instruments down the cystoscope to take samples of tissue (biopsies) from the bladder lining.